 From absolute beginners to those who prefer it steep and deep, Thredbo caters for all skill levels across 480 hectares of varied terrain.
 Friday Flat is a dedicated beginner area, with a gentle slope for learners to progress with confidence.
 Once you’ve mastered those turns, ride Merritts Gondola – the first alpine gondola in Australia – up to the Cruiser area, a playground for beginners and intermediates.

-Advanced skiers and boarders can ride the Kosciuszko Express Chairlift to tackle black (advanced) runs like Cannonball, Bluff and Little Beauty - and the longest run in Australia at 5.6kms, the Crackenback Supertrail.
+Advanced skiers and boarders can ride the Kosciuszko Express Chairlift to tackle black (advanced) runs like Cannonball, Bluff and Little Beauty - and the longest run in Australia at 5.6km, the Crackenback Supertrail.
 Hitch a ride on the Karels T-Bar to the highest lifted point in Australia – make sure you ring the bell when you get there.
 For an adrenaline hit, brave the Funnel Web, one of the toughest runs at Thredbo.

 More on-mountain fun

 For an unforgettable first tracks experience, sign up for a Sunrise Session with breakfast at Eagles Nest, Australia’s highest restaurant, before being let loose on the Supertrail before the lifts even open.
-Thredbo is also famous for its Saturday night fireworks spectacular and flare run with a team of expert skiers and snowboarders lighting up the Supertrail with flaming flares.
+Thredbo is also famous for its Saturday night with a team of expert skiers and snowboarders lighting up the Supertrail with flaming flares.

 For a challenge, explore some of the wonderful alpine countryside around Thredbo on a guided backcountry tour.
-You’ll learn important alpine safety skills as well as riding some incredible terrain.
+You’ll learn important alpine safety skills as well as ride some incredible terrain.
 The tours cater for all skill levels from introductory to advanced.
 Before an off-piste adventure, please read these alpine safety tips carefully.